choicallum/benchmarks/README.md

 Note that for large arrays (>100000), selection and insertion sort will cause the program to appear frozen as sorting through lists of that size with those sorting algorithms becomes very time consuming.

-# How to Run
+# Installation
 Download the .jar file and run it!
-Requires Java, the latest version of which can be downloaded https://java.com/en/download/ <- here.
+Requires Java, the latest version of which can be downloaded here: https://java.com/en/download/.

+# Tech Stack Used
+Java, Eclipse IDE